2018 Segrave Trophy awarded to its youngest ever recipient – Billy Monger

-Speaking at the presentation lunch, Tom Purves, Chairman of the Royal Automobile Club, said, ‘Lady Segrave commissioned the Trophy in 1930, soon after her husband, Sir Henry Segrave died after breaking the water speed record on Lake Windermere.
-It was her wish that the Trophy would celebrate British nationals who demonstrated outstanding skill, courage and initiative ‒ the spirit of adventure ‒ whether on land, sea or in the air and we are delighted to award the Trophy to Sam Sunderland’.
+Speaking at the lunch, Ben Cussons, Chairman of the Club, said, ‘Lady Segrave commissioned the Trophy in 1930, soon after her husband, Sir Henry Segrave died after breaking the water speed record on Lake Windermere.
+It was her wish that the Trophy would celebrate British nationals who demonstrated outstanding skill, courage and initiative ‒ the spirit of adventure ‒ whether on land, sea or air’.

 He continued ‘We are delighted to award the Trophy to Billy whose comeback to the sport, which included the overturning of existing FIA regulations, has been extraordinary and demonstrates exceptional bravery and determination.
 He represents everything that Lady Segrave wanted to honour and that Sir Henry would have admired.’